 All participants will be asked to complete two questionnaires prior to the study.
 During the intraduodenal lipid infusion patients will score upper abdominal sensations every 15 minutes.
 Also 5 ml blood will be collected 6 times.
 In general a GI endoscopy is a safe procedure.
 The occurrence of relative uncommon complications does not increase by taking duodenal biopsies.
-During the barostat test patients will score upper abdominal sensations after each distension step.
-The barostat test is a safe procedure.
+During the barostat study patients will be asked to complete a questionnaire after each distension step.
+The barostat study is a safe procedure.
 In the extremely rare occasion that the balloon comes off the catheter, an endoscopy will have to be performed to remove the balloon from the stomach.
 Patients will be asked to discontinue any medication likely to affect gastric-duodeno motility and sensitivity one week prior to both study days.